Transfer Student Credit Evaluation for all degrees in Music

 Contacts and Requirements

 Musicianship 1-4 (Music Theory and Aural Skills): To have previously earned credit accepted for transfer, all Transfer Students MUST complete the Musicianship 1 exam at the time of Transfer Orientation.
 Students are encouraged to meet with a member of the Musicianship faculty to discuss their options after this exam has been evaluated.
 Subsequent testing, if needed, must be completed before classes begin for the first semester of matriculation.
-Students are encouraged to contact Dr. Robert McMahan with questions about the process or the skills required.
+Students are encouraged to contact the department of music with questions about the process or the skills required.

 Keyboard Skills: Evaluation is available at Transfer Orientation, and again before the beginning of each semester.
 Evaluation at either time requires advanced notification and arrangement with the Department.
 All courses carry prerequisites, which must be met unless they are waived by the instructor or evaluator.
 Syllabi from courses already completed are evaluated anytime between payment of TCNJ deposit and the start of the student’s first semester.
 Students are encouraged to contact Dr. Tomoko Kanamaru with questions about the process or the skills required.